interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/dss/isa_simple.md

 #### Delete request rejected check

-The deletion request contained invalid parameters (wrong version), as such the DSS should reject it with a 409 HTTP code.
-If the DSS responds successfully to this request, or if it rejected with an incorrect HTTP code, this check will fail as per **[astm.f3411.v22a.DSS0030,b](../../../../../requirements/astm/f3411/v22a.md)**.
+The deletion request contained invalid parameters (wrong version), as such the DSS should reject it with a 409 HTTP code.If the DSS responds successfully to this request, or if it rejected with an incorrect HTTP code, this check will fail as per **[astm.f3411.v22a.DSS0030,b](../../../../../requirements/astm/f3411/v22a.md)**.

 ### Delete with empty version test step